Donderstal/IRL_RPG/README.md

 If refresh the game while working on it, run ```npm run autobuild``` in the client folder.
 This will start the svelte compiler and watch for changes.

 ### LOG

+#### APR 2, 2020
+* Cleaning up some leftover crud and console logs
+* Finally cleared all circular dependencies
+* Experimental setup for battle phases

+#### APR 1, 2020
+* Improving new setup with controllers
+* Moving some funcs from modules to respective controllers
+* New modeChangeRequest helper for switching modes
+* Updating animationController to new setup

+#### MAR 31, 2020
+* Experimenting with a resourcestring-like file
+* Seperating 'controls' from 'controllers'

+#### MAR 15, 2020
+* Experimental moves and animations for Battle sprites
+* Added gameController, which should be the location for starting or switching modes
+* Moving battleText container Class to seperate file

 #### MAR 10, 2020
 * New folder structure